elkowar/eww/docs/content/main/configuration.md

         </widget>
     </window>
 ```

+If `<reserve/>` is ommited, the area occupied by the window will be, by default, non exclusive.

 The window block contains multiple elements to configure the window.
 - `<geometry>` is used to specify the position and size of the window.